 What do users think recently?

-What is the competitive landscape for World of Books App?
+Competitive landscape for World of Books App

-How's The Books Market?
+How's the Books market?

 The rivals identified

-The outtake for World of Books App
+Key takeaways for World of Books App

 - Integrated buy-back loop (Circular Economy)